giovannibussotti/GIP/docs/source/GIP/Introduction-to-GIP.rst

 GIP consists in 3 files:

-* gip.nf: The Nextflow pipeline
+* gip: The Nextflow pipeline
 * gip.config: The configuration file
 * giptools: The Singularity image